What is “Special Circumstances”?

-If find yourself dealing with major problems and you have to withdraw from your subjects, but census date has come and gone, you can consider applying for Special Circumstances.
-If you’re eligible, Special Circumstances helps with fee refunds and overturning fail grades.
+If you find yourself dealing with major problems and you have to withdraw from your subjects, but census date has come and gone, you can consider applying for Special Circumstances.
+If you’re eligible, Special Circumstances helps with fee refunds, remissions of HELP loans, and overturning fail grades.

 Special Circumstances is a government legislated process that recognises that serious events are sometimes beyond your control that can affect your ability to continue your studies.
 Reasons students apply for Special Circumstances include: